belmarca/belmarca/README.md

   cloud and on-premise deployments.
 Acted as a consultant for stakeholders and decision-makers for procurement, strategy and litigation.

+  I have built:

+  - An issue tracking and ticketing system for internal use
+  - A DICOM image sharing portal for practicioners and patients
+  - A web-based appointment scheduler for patients

 - **2016** | Technical Support Specialist / Software Developer – La Presse

   Built Apple device monitoring and reporting system using Apple Profile